LyubenDavidov/CPP-Primer/README.md

-# Perl
+# C++ Primer
-Contains simple scripts from tutorials and exercises to help learn the Perl programming language.
+Contains simple scripts from tutorials and exercises to help learn the C++ programming language.